-Admittedly study sizes are pretty small – but one study followed 98 asymptomatic japanese patients with ‘Brugada sign’ on routine ECG for 7.8 years and found them to have no greater mortality than the rest of a 14000 strong cohort.
+Admittedly study sizes are pretty small – but one study followed 98 asymptomatic Japanese patients with ‘Brugada sign’ on routine ECG for 7.8 years and found them to have no greater mortality than the rest of a 14000 strong cohort.
 This highlights the importance of the clinical criteria required for diagnosis listed above.

-Pharmacological assessment has been suggested by some in Type 2 + 3 patterns, if Brugada syndrome is suspected clinically – the administration of sodium channel blocking drugs may convert these non-diagnostic forms into the diagnostic type 1, however the sensitivity of this test is unknown and it would appear that this subgroup is at exteremely low / no increased mortality when compared to the general population.
+Pharmacological assessment has been suggested by some in Type 2 + 3 patterns, if Brugada syndrome is suspected clinically – the administration of sodium channel blocking drugs may convert these non-diagnostic forms into the diagnostic type 1, however the sensitivity of this test is unknown and it would appear that this subgroup is at extremely low / no increased mortality when compared to the general population.

 Learn From The Experts!

-- Amal Mattu’s ECG Video of the week – Brugada syndrome (video lessons)
+- Amal Mattu’s ECG Video of the week

 - Dr Smith’s ECG Blog – Brugada syndrome (case discussions)